-DNA profiling, also known as genetic fingerprinting, is a forensic technique used to identify an individual based on their unique DNA signature.
+DNA profiling, or genetic fingerprinting, is a technique that identifies an individual based on their unique DNA signature.